 Colorado Bureau of Investigation - Human Trafficking & Child Exploitation

+The CBI is primarily an "assist" agency, responding to requests for investigative services from law enforcement, district attorneys and other state agencies.
 CBI has a dedicated investigative team that assists local Colorado law enforcement in identifying, investigating, and abolishing human trafficking across the state.
-This team also investigates related sex crimes, to include child sexual abusive material and various other online sexual crimes.
+This team also investigates related sex crimes, to include child sexual abusive material and various other online sexual crimes at the request of other law enforcement agencies.

 We are partnered with the Homeland Security Investigations Colorado Cyber Guardian Task Force, which has similar goals and missions when it comes to defeating these heinous crimes.